January 16, 2023

 New York City’s Department of Buildings keeps thorough, up-to-date records of construction accidents, injuries, and fatalities in each borough.

-While the number of overall fatalities has decreased thanks to improved safety standards and better protective equipment, hundreds of injuries still occur each year with various causes.
+While overall fatalities have decreased thanks to improved safety standards and better protective equipment, hundreds of injuries still occur each year with various causes.

 As of September 2022, there have been 178 construction accidents in Manhattan, about 50 fewer than were reported at the same time last year.